Resources for Entrepreneurs

 United States Association for Small Business Entrepreneurship

-In 1981 the United States Association for Small Business and Entrepreneurship was founded,.
-The USASBE is a community that focuses on four pillars: entrepreneurship education; entrepreneurship research; entrepreneurship outreach; and public policy.
+The United States Association for Small Business and Entrepreneurship is a community that focuses on four pillars: entrepreneurship education; entrepreneurship research; entrepreneurship outreach; and public policy.
 Annual membership includes subscriptions to Entrepreneurship Theory and Practice and the Journal of Small Business Management.
-Also included is access to their online career center with networking opportunities with fellow entrepreneurs, educators and policy makers.
+Also included is access to their online career center with networking opportunities with fellow entrepreneurs, educators and policymakers.

 National Federation of Independent Businesses